Multifractal analysis of superprocesses with stable branching in dimension one: Lower bound for the Hausdorff dimension

-for all $j$ sufficiently large and all $r_{n_j}^{k_j}\in\left[\tilde{k}_{n_j}(x)-R,\tilde{k}_{n_j}(x)\right]$. \end{proof} If we recall~(\ref{eq:18_10_2}), the above lemma implies, that it is may be possible to destroy the H\"older continuity, of any index greater than $\eta$, of the process on the set $\widetilde V_{\eta}$.
-For this purpose we use processes $L^+_{n,k,l}$.
-However, as again one can see from~(\ref{eq:18_10_2}), to finish the proof one should show loosely speaking that on ''significant`` part of $\widetilde V_{\eta}$ there is no compensation of ''big`` values of $L^+$ by ''big`` values of $L^-$.
-This is the most difficult part of the argument and the rest of this section is devoted to its proof.
+If we recall~(\ref{eq18102}), then Lemma~\ref{lower4} implies that it is maybe possible to destroy the H\"older continuity, of any index greater than $\eta$, of the process on the set $\tilde J_{\eta,1}$.
+For this purpose, we use processes $L^+_{n,k,l}$.
+It is also clear from~(\ref{eq18102}) that in addition one should show that (loosely speaking) on a ``significant'' part of $\tilde J_{\eta,1}$ there is no compensation of ``big'' values of $L^+$ by ``big'' values of $L^-$.

 First, fix arbitrary positive constants $\rho, c, \nu$ such that

 Define

 and